Beekeeping Clothing – A Complete Guide

 That sweet docile hive of honey bees you manage may be having a bad day during your next inspection.
 Honey bee colony temperament can change quickly and your hive may become aggressive (or defensive).

 Beekeeper hats and veils come in many different styles and combinations.
 You can get a veil that attaches to a helmet (plastic or fiber) with a zipper or tie downs.
-These are great quality – you normally buy the hat separately and have a couple of styles to choose from.
+You normally buy the hat separately and have a couple of styles to choose from.

 Beekeeping veils come in different shapes such as round veils and square ones.
-They all work well – it is just your personal preference as to which is the best type of veil for you.
+They all work well – it is just your personal preference as to which is the best for you.

 One piece hat and veil combinations are also popular.
-I like the soft one piece combo for quick inspections and picture taking.
-They are rather inexpensive but it is rather flimsy for rough use.
+I like the soft one piece combo for quick inspections.
+They are inexpensive but rather flimsy for rough use.

-An inexpensive hat/veil combo like this is great for quick inspections, taking photos, letting a friend wear to enjoy watching bees.
+A hat/veil combo like this is also great taking photos or letting a friend wear to enjoy watching bees.
 Choose something sturdier if you want it to last for years.

 Beekeepers who teach without wearing a bee veil are putting new beekeepers in a dangerous situation.
 Stings on the nose, lips or ears are extremely painful.